 Corruption in government is a big problem around the world.
 Some nations have bigger problems than others, as illustrated by this world map of perceived corruption prepared by transparency international:

-In the above map showing 2014 results, the worst perceived corruption among citizens is found in the countries that are coded black, followed by dark red, red, and orange; the least perceived corruption is in nations coded yellow (with light yellow being the most highly regarded).
+In the above map showing 2017 results, the worst perceived corruption among citizens is found in the countries that are coded dark red, followed by red and orange; the least perceived corruption is in nations coded yellow (with light yellow being the most highly regarded).

 The best governments have effective processes and standards in place to prevent corruption and ensure fairness in elections and in delivery of services.
 Below are a few links to organizational units, standards, or processes in governments that help to achieve these goals.